Who is this guy?

 social commentary on professional wrestling.

 Otherwise, I like to explore Tucson, and Arizona more generally.
 Some of my favorite places include:

 Recently, I've learned that I'm fascinated by birds.

-I like observing birds, reading about bird intelligence and social behavior, folk ornithology (I'm currently reading Amadeo Rea's (2007) Wings in the desert: a folk ornithology of the northern Pimans), and wondering what individual birds think about on a daily basis.
+I like observing birds, reading about bird intelligence and social behavior, folk ornithology (check out Amadeo Rea's (2007) Wings in the desert: a folk ornithology of the northern Pimans), and wondering what birds think about on a daily basis.

-I've yet to meet a bird I didn't like, but I'm particularly fond of Verdin, Vermilion Flycatcher, Mexican Jay, House Sparrow, and Northern Cardinal.
+I've yet to meet a bird I didn't like, but I'm particularly fond of Verdin, Vermilion Flycatcher, Mexican Jay, House Sparrow, Pied-billed Grebe, and Northern Cardinal.

 In my freetime I also like to photograph local birds.

-The picture to the left is of a male Northern Cardinal at the Arizona-Sonora Desert Museum (2019-3-26).
+The picture to the left is of my favorite bird, a female Black Redstart, taken at the University of Malta (2019-11-23).